Ssyazwani/licencegen/README.md

 Current Issues:
 Printing date again and again
-Activities has more fields to considered
-To make a view database functions
+Activities has more fields to considered - maybe change to just types To make a view database functions